International Faculty Seminar

 - Sustainable Cities and Climate Change

-- Tourism, Media and the Arts
+- Innovation and Illusion in Media and the Arts

 PREVIOUS SEMINARSPARIS, FRANCE SUMMER 2019